fiinix/fiinix.github.io/_posts/2014/2014-05-09-the-epic-rivalry-continues.md

 ##Montenegro

 Even though I have no idea what this song is about---it could be about passionately beating midgets for money, for all I know---I really like it and unlike some other ballads this year it manages to pull a bit at my heart strings and I believe it.
-2 points to [Sergej Ćetković as his Moj Svijet][montenegro].
+2 points to [Sergej Ćetković ands his Moj Svijet][montenegro].

 <div>
 <figure>